Organizations and groups are used to manage your Zendesk Support users and the ticket handling workflow.

 Agents and groups

-Groups are only for agents and every agent must belong to at least one group.
+Groups are only for team members and every agent must belong to at least one group.
 Like organizations, how you set up groups depends on your business needs and the support workflow you prefer.
 Here are some of the common ways that groups are used:

 -